johndem/Spark-MultiwayJOINs/README.md

 The four relations under process are of this nature: R(a,b,c,value), A(a,x), B(b,y), C(c,z).

-The JOIN operation is performed in three ways:
+The JOIN operation is performed using Scala in three ways:

 1. Transform the relation into RDDs (key,value) and use three binary join operations.